Strategic Planning and Family Business:

 But can it be said that the ‘family’ dimension imparts a competitive advantage over other ownership structures?
 And if it does, are there associated economic benefits?

-Clearly, the family ownership dimension served to influence behavior in a way that encouraged a long term perspective.
+Clearly, the family ownership dimension served to influence behaviour in a way that encouraged a long term perspective.

 What is the Problem Here?